In the Zillertal valley there’s an abundance of excursions for the whole family. Here’s our top tips:

 Adventure gold mining and local cheese dairy museum

 Experience Europe’s largest waterfalls with their amazing deluge of water plunging down and creating an impressing rush.
-The Krimml Waterfalls are 380m high and one of the highest waterfalls in the world.
+The Krimml Waterfalls drop down 380 metres and are among the highest waterfalls in the world.
 They are Austria’s only natural landmark which is certified with the nature protection diploma of the Council of Europe.
 A trail leads you directly to the waterfalls, where you can feel the refreshing spray mist and the impressing power of the water.
 Surrounded by wonderful mountain scenery, the waterfalls delight thousands of people every year and create memorable moments.

 Krimml Worlds of Water